search

 2. Preload Links

-When the “Preload Links” option is enabled, hovering over an internal link with the mouse will cause the page to start loading before the user actually clicks on the link.
-As soon as the user clicks on the link, the page will load much faster.
+When “Preload Links” is enabled, hovering over an internal link starts loading the target page before the click happens.
+When the user actually clicks, the page usually opens much faster.

-If you have external content loading on your site, such as fonts from Google or videos from YouTube, you may want to add the domain from which this request is made.
+If you have external content loading on your site, such as fonts from Google or videos from YouTube, WP-Rocket will now automatically detect those external domains and add the appropriate dns-prefetch hints for them.
+In older versions, you had to manually add the domain from which each request was made.

 You can get more information on this in the article about improving loading time of Google Fonts using Preconnect.
 (Preconnect and DNS Prefetching actions are similar in nature).